 The name may still exist in the commercials; once the local competitor to OfficeMax, it was the store that replaced Southgate's original K-Mart location on Eureka Road.
 Now in partnership with OfficeMax.

 Palace Fine Foods

 A restaurant chain that was not too fancy, yet not too gaudy.
 Numerous in number, The Palace was a steady, hard-working performer which always provided a top-of-the-line meal.

 The 1960s equivilent to Big Lots but with a department store touch, Shopper's Fair spent over 15 years Downriver with two locations in Riverview and Southgate.
-Departed by 1975.
+It departed both locations by 1975.

-Victim of the country's first blockbuster anti-trust, our company was Standard Oil of New York, later named Socony, which ran a refinery in Woodhaven into the 1980s.
+Victim of the country's first blockbuster anti-trust, our company was Standard Oil of New York, later named Socony, which ran the Woodhaven refinery into the 1980s.
 The name may make a comeback.